New Boots and Panties!!: Recording

 A week after the demos were finished the final album was recorded in the Workhouse Studio on the Old Kent Road.
-Dury's management company Blackhill – who would also manage the Clash – owned a 50 percent share in the studio (along with the group Manfred Mann), and put up the £4,000 to pay for the group to record the album in 'dead time' (that is, when the studio was empty – usually late at night).
+Dury's management company Blackhill – who would also manage the Clash – owned a 50 per cent share in the studio (along with the group Manfred Mann), and put up the £4,000 to pay for the group to record the album in 'dead time' (that is, when the studio was empty – usually late at night).

 The album was produced by Peter Jenner, Laurie Latham, and Rick Walton.
 Jenner was one of the two partners in Blackhill Management, and had been producing since the late 1960s, having worked with Kevin Ayers and David Bedford among others.
 Although Jenner was the experienced producer at The Workhouse, in practice he left most of the production for New Boots and Panties!! to his young protégée Latham, who had joined the studio four years previously and who also engineered the album, with Walton carrying out production duties on those occasions when Latham was unavailable.
 Latham later recalled that Jenner's technical input on the album had been minimal and that he had more of an overseeing role:

 Davey Payne and Ed Speight of Dury's old band Kilburn and the High Roads were invited to fill out the sound of the album.
 Payne, who played saxophone, would stay with Dury for much of the rest of his career.
 Geoff Castle, who played Moog synthesizer on "Wake Up and Make Love with Me" and "Blockheads", was a friend of Speight's who was asked in to help out.
 During these sessions a chance remark by Charley Charles would later give the name of the Blockheads to the band; while reading the words to the song "Blockheads", the name stuck after the Stiff tour; exactly how is the source of some disagreement.